-Steve Calzone of Shift 2 Stream demonstrated the Shift 2 Stream Velocity 2 Video solutions with ATSC 3.0 NextGen TV for Cable Operators at this years CableLabs Summer Conference in Keystone, Colorado on August 5th and 6th.
-Steve demonstrated multiple Shift 2 Stream partner solutions, including the Mirada Iris Inspire UI, and the Unisoft ATSC 3.0 ATMonitor.
+Steve Calzone of Shift 2 Stream demonstrated the Shift 2 Stream Velocity 2 Video solutions with ATSC 3.0 NextGen TV for Cable Operators at the 2019 CableLabs Summer Conference in Keystone, Colorado.
+Steve demonstrated multiple Shift 2 Stream partner solutions, including the Mirada Iris Inspire UI, and the Unisoft ATSC 3.0 ATCaster and ATMonitor.

 Shift 2 Stream is currently working with these partners to help deliver ATSC 3.0 broadcasts and interactive applications to cable operators through its Velocity 2 Video cloud services infrastructure.